ranya-cfa/report-gen/api_doc.md

 See `Context` documentation for how to add a `GlobalState` to each simulation.

 ### `join_threads()`
 When all simulations have finished executing, call `join_threads()` to close all channels and finish writing reports.
-The program will not exit until this method is called.
+If this is not called, the program will execute without guaranteeing that all reports have been properly written to the file.

 ``` rust
 global_state.lock().unwrap().join_threads()`